lovely-error/proto-sigil/readme.md

 # Sigil
 ~~Blazing fast~~ tool for programm construction, based on rewriting system that realise multilevel introspection.
 Or what lamers call dependently typed fp lang.
-This thing is going to be a fusion between imperative and functional.
+The intntion is to build a lang that is a mix of deptyped fp and imperative features.
+All of it should run on VM.
 ## Roadmap
 ### Stage 0.
 1. [_] Finalise parser to match grammar spec